Medical & Audiology Staff

 Dr. Laura E. Toll

 Dr. Laura E. Toll, Au.D., CCC-A, FAAA, Director of Audiology, earned her Bachelor of Science and her Doctorate of Audiology from Towson University.
 Dr. Toll has a special interest in hearing aids and working with surgically implanted devices known as Baha (osseointegrated hearing implants) for patients with single-sided deafness and hearing loss due to middle ear disorders.
 Her research on bone conduction was recently published in the International Journal of Audiology.
+She is also an adjunct faculty member at Towson University, teaching graduate level coursework on hearing aids.
 Dr. Toll is certified by the American Speech Language Hearing Association (ASHA) and is a fellow of the American Academy of Audiology (AAA).